meltingscales/2019-team-07f/README.md

 # Building

+## The easy way
+Just use `vagrant up` in this directory!

+## The manual way
-There are build instructions for the webserver inside `/server`.
+There are manual build instructions for the webserver inside `/server`.

 The `/tools` subfolder has tools which are self-contained and have their own build instructions.